 Teach English in France

-Study French in Paris then gain teaching experience while living with a French host family!
+Study French in Paris then gain teaching experience while living with a French host family or in school-provided accommodation!

 - 1 week of in-person French language classes in Paris upon arrival, tailored to your level